-Each year we recognize and honor an individual or organization that is speaking out and taking action to confront discrimination, promote tolerance and help victims of social injustice.
-In recognizing them we publicly acknowledge the powerful significance and the practical consequence of their work and join them in raising voices to foster tolerance, understanding and reconciliation within the communities we serve.
-They embody the integrity and courage of those who dared to support the women and men jailed and executed as witches in 1692.
+Each year Voices Against Injustice recognizes and honors an individual or organization that is speaking out and taking action to confront discrimination and stand up for human rights and social justice.
+In recognizing them, we publicly celebrate the significance and impact of their deep and meaningful work.
+They embody the integrity and courage of those who dared to support the individuals persecuted, jailed and executed as witches in 1692.

 To be considered for the Salem Award, individuals or organizations must demonstrate: